alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 </privileges>
 ```

 All the references to the privilege in other places of the XML tree are made by its id, so we've to find out, which id corresponds to **privName**.
 In order to don't repeat ourselves too much, let's create a few simple helper functions.
-The first one just extract id from an XML element describing a privilege (it also can be used with other XML elements having a subelement named 'id' inside them):
+The first one just extracts id from an XML element describing a privilege (it also can be used with other XML elements having a subelement named 'id' inside them):

 ```
 getId = lambda anElem: anElem.find('id').text